Real Estate in Scotland

 We asked foreigners in Scotland what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Scotland typically include a refrigerator, oven, stove, and washing machine.
 Other common appliances may include a dishwasher, microwave, and dryer.
-Depending on the property, additional appliances such as a toaster, kettle, and vacuum cleaner may also be included," explained one person living in Scotland.
+Depending on the property, additional appliances such as a toaster, kettle, and vacuum cleaner may also be included," said one foreigner living in Scotland.

 Additional Information about Searching for a Home in Scotland: